 of 'Chicken & Tripe' and 'Beef & Chicken'

 Days 14-21 (If all is going well): Alternating days of 'Chicken & Tripe' and 'Fish & Chicken'

 Days 21-28(If all is going well): Alternating days of 'Chicken & Tripe' and 'Lamb and Chicken' or Turkey if lower fat options are needed.

-If all is going well at the end of Wk 4, we suggest all the above proteins can be fed each week, adding 1 or 2 new ones also depending on how well your dog is doing, so they can have Chicken, Tripe, Oily Fish, Beef, Lamb/Turkey, each on different days, with 1 or 2 days a week having a new protein.
+If all is going well at the end of Wk 4, we suggest all the above proteins can be fed each week, adding 1 or 2 new ones also depending on how well your dog is doing, so they can have Chicken, Tripe, Oily Fish, Beef, Lamb/Turkey, with 1 or 2 new proteins added a week.

 We recommend a minimum or 4-5 different proteins be fed over the course of a week for optimum nutritional coverage.

 It is Vital you watch stools closely during the 1st week especially, and if stools are still looking white/crumbly/v hard by end of day 3, start day 4 with a meal of totally bone-free, like 'Chicken Meat/Only' without delay.

 This will not impair the changeover at all, but your dog will not be digesting the bone for at least 5 days when they start raw, and whereas for up to 3 days the bone will facilitate a bowel clearout, which is good, but after that it will cause constipation and discomfort for your dog which if left untreated will need a visit to the vet.
 By day 5 most dogs have made the digestive adjustments needed to be digesting the bone, but some may still need the odd bone-free meal if their bone tolerance level does not enable them to cope with 10% bone.